FREVA-CLINT/freva/README.md

 The default configuration is located in `install_prefx/etc/evaluation_system.conf`.
 Here you should set the entries pointing to the mysql database and the apache solr server.

-> **_Note:_** Since version 2021.5 the config files can take variables that can be reused within the configfile, see https://docs.python.org/3/library/configparser.html#configparser.ExtendedInterpolation for details.
-Configurations containing the '$' charatcter must be escaped by '$$' (additional $) to avoid conflicts.
+> **_Note:_** Since version 2021.5 the config files can take variables that can be reused within the config file, see https://docs.python.org/3/library/configparser.html#configparser.ExtendedInterpolation for details.
+Configurations containing the '$' character must be escaped by '$$' (additional $) to avoid conflicts.

 ### The module file

 The deployment process will create a module file, which is located in `install_prefix/share/loadfreva.modules`.
 Copy this file to the appropriate location of your central modules system to make use of it.